 When you make requests of another person, do so without blame, ultimatums, or demands.
 Most likely, the other person’s wants you to feel your best and will be delighted to help you in honoring your needs and values.

-But, it isn’t their job to do so.
+But, when you express your feelings, it is important to remember that it isn’t their job to do so.
 They always have the right to refuse your request and it will be up to you to figure out ways to get those needs met without their help.
 If you’d like me to talk more about that, be sure to let me know.

 6. Be Patient With Yourself and Others

 As I mentioned above, most of us aren’t taught how to communicate with others in a healthy way that benefits everyone involved.
 If you have been communicating in unhealthy ways for your whole life, it is, without a doubt, it is going to take some time to learn these new skills.